 Cost of Getting to Pompeii from Naples by Train

 Cost of a train ticket from Naples to Pompeii (alight at Pompeii Scavi) From Euros 3 per person each way.
 There is a train that runs every 30 minutes from 6 am to 9.30 pm.
 You can check the timetable out for ItaliaRail here.

 For Skip The Line Pre-Purchase Pompeii Tickets click here

-Pompeii 2 hour small group tour click here for more details.
+Pompeii 2 hour small group tour with an archaeologist click here for more details.

 How to get from Naples to Pompeii: